 Residents of Portland, you are in luck!
-Google Fiber may be connecting your appliances, TVs and other smart devices the near future.
+Google Fiber may be connecting your appliances, TVs, and other smart devices in the near future.

 What to Expect from Google Fiber

-Potential Fiber City.
 Right now, Google has Portland listed as a “potential fiber city.”
 Google is still ironing out the logistics of bringing Fiber into Portland with the local authorities.
-Once all the plans have been finalized, though, Portland residents can look forward to having incredibly fast internet at awesome low prices.
+Once all the plans have been finalized, though, Portland residents can look forward to having incredibly fast internet at awesomely low prices.
 We can’t wait!